GO-Trainee/InnoTaxi/README.md

 ### Driver Service

 - **Registration**: Drivers sign up with name, phone number, email, password, and taxi type.
-A single driver wallet is created via the Wallet Service.
 Drivers are assigned the "Driver" role.
 - **Status Management**: Drivers toggle their status (free/busy) after a trip, updating the order status via the Order Service.
 - **Rate Trip**: Rate the last trip (1–5), if within a configurable time since completion.
 - **View Rating**: View rating calculated from the last 20 trips.